61850security/GoSV/README.md

 Step 5: The generated packets can also be captured by lib61850 receiver program in Linux platform and infotech SAV receiver program in windows platform

 For S-GoSV library: Part -1 - RSA digital signatures and MAC implementations, visit https://github.com/61850security/S-GoSV-part-1

-   S-GoSV library: Part -2 - Authenticated Encryption (AEAD), visit https://github.com/61850security/S-GoSV
+For S-GoSV library: Part -2 - Authenticated Encryption (AEAD), visit https://github.com/61850security/S-GoSV